SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 ===

 Instead of having the `input$` object referred to in the intial `renderLeaflet` definition in the server, move the "reactivity" to a `leafletProxy()` object in the server.
 Also redefine the initial palette in the renderLeaflet definition eg to "BrBG".
+What happens without the `clearControls()` layer?

 ~~~r